Economy of Lithuania: Income and wealth distribution

+Municipalities by median home value

 Infrastructure

 The transport, storage, and communication sector has increased its importance to the economy of Lithuania.
 In 2008, it accounted for 12.1% of GDP compared to 9.1% in 1996.

 Communications

 Lithuania has a broadly developed radio, television, landline and mobile phone, as well as broadband internet networks.

 Lithuanian National Radio and Television, the public broadcaster in Lithuania operates 3 television channels, including a satellite channel, as well as 3 radio stations.
 Privately owned commercial TV and Radio broadcasters operate a multitude national, regional and local channels.

 There are four TIER III datacenters in Lithuania.

 Lithuania is 44th globally ranked country on data center density according to Cloudscene.

 The fixed landline network connects 625 thousand households and businesses (down from the record 845 thousand in 2005).
 The decline in subscription and utilization of the landline network has been driven by increased availability of mobile phone services.
 The mobile telephony penetration rate in Lithuania (of 151 per 100 population in 2013) has been one of the highest in the world.
 In 2013, there were 13 providers of mobile phone services, with the three largest ones – BITĖ Lietuva, Omnitel, and Tele2 – operating their own cellular networks.

 Lithuanian retail internet sector is competitive, with more than 100 service providers.
 Retail internet connectivity in Lithuania was among the cheapest in Europe; however, the internet penetration rate (64% of households using internet in 2013) was lower than in other EU countries in the region – Estonia (79%), Latvia (70%) and Poland (69%).
 Lithuanian internet connection speeds have been claimed to be among the fastest in the world based on user-initiated tests at Speedtest.net.